k-Contraction: Theory and Applications: Applications

 where $f: \mathbb{R}^n \to \mathbb{R}^n$ is $C^1$.
 Suppose that either

 or

 Then \eqref{eq:nonli_ti} has no non-trivial periodic solutions. \end{Theorem}

 Intuitively speaking, the proof is based on the following idea.
 Suppose that the system admits a nontrivial periodic solution~$x(t)=x(t+T)$ with minimal period~$T>0$.
 Let~$\gamma$ denote the corresponding invariant curve.
 Let~$D$ denote the trace of a 2-surface whose boundary is~$\gamma$ and whose surface area is a minimum.
 The invariance of~$\gamma$ implies that~$x(t,\gamma)$ is also the trace of a 2-surface with boundary~$\gamma$.
-The $2$-order contractivity condition~\eqref{eq:2cont} implies that the area of~$x(t,\gamma)$ is strictly smaller than the area of~$D$ for any~$t>0$.
+The \updt{$2$-contraction} condition~\eqref{eq:2cont} implies that the area of~$x(t,\gamma)$ is strictly smaller than the area of~$D$ for any~$t>0$.
 But this contradicts the definition of~$D$.
 Condition~\eqref{eq:2contopp} yields the same contradiction after replacing~$t$ with~$-t$.

-Note that when~$n=2$, Condition~\eqref{eq:2cont} [Condition~\eqref{eq:2contopp}] becomes~$\div(f):=\frac{\partial f}{\partial x_1} + \frac{\partial f}{\partial x_2} <0$ [$\div(f)>0$], so Thm.~\ref{thm:mu2order} is a generalization of Bendixson's theorem for planar systems.
+Note that when~$n=2$, Condition~\eqref{eq:2cont} [Condition~\eqref{eq:2contopp}] becomes~$ \operatorname{div}(f):=\frac{\partial f}{\partial x_1} + \frac{\partial f}{\partial x_2} <0$ [$\operatorname{div}(f)>0$], so Thm.~\ref{thm:mu2order} is a generalization of Bendixson's theorem for planar systems.

-The next result from~\cite{li1995} provides a sufficient condition based on~$2$-order contractivity guaranteeing that an equilibrium is globally asymptotically stable. \begin{Theorem} \cite{li1995} Consider the nonlinear time-invariant system~\eqref{eq:nonli_ti}, where $f: \mathbb{R}^n \to \mathbb{R}^n$ is $C^1$.
+The next result provides a sufficient condition based on~\updt{$2$-contraction} guaranteeing that an equilibrium is globally asymptotically stable. \begin{Theorem} \citep{li1995} Consider the nonlinear time-invariant system~\eqref{eq:nonli_ti}, where $f: \mathbb{R}^n \to \mathbb{R}^n$ is $C^1$.
 Assume that its trajectories evolve on a convex and compact set~$\Omega$, and that

 Then every solution emanating from~$\Omega$ converges to the set of equilibria.
 If in addition there exists a unique equilibrium~$e\in \Omega$ then every solution emanating from~$\Omega$ converges to~$e$. \end{Theorem}